Mosquito Control in Broomfield

 - Use DEET or another approved insect repellent every time you are outside during high risk times (dusk and dawn).
 A product with 23.8% DEET provides 302 minutes of full protection.
 Products with 6.7% DEET provide 112 minutes of protection.
 Reapply as directed.

 - DRAIN all standing water around your home where mosquitoes breed.
 Unclog roof drains, remove old tires or any unused containers that might hold water.
 Don't overwater lawns and gardens.
 Replace water in kiddie pools and bird feeders at least every five days.

 - Limit your outside activity at DAWN and DUSK, when mosquitoes are most active.

-If you have a mosquito complaint or would like additional information about the program's techniques for monitoring and treatment of larvae and adult mosquitoes, please call the MOSQUITO HOTLINE at 303.428.5908 or visit Vector Disease Control, Inc..
+If you have a mosquito complaint or would like additional information about the program's techniques for monitoring and treatment of larvae and adult mosquitoes, please call the Broomfield Mosquito Hotline at 303.466.1892 or the Main Office at 303.428.5908 or visit Vector Disease Control, Inc..
 Sensitive residents who would like to be on the pre-notification and/or shut-off list should call Vector Disease Control at 303.428.5908 to make that request.

 WNV is transmitted to humans through mosquito bites.
 While most people infected with West Nile virus don’t have symptoms, some can develop a serious, potentially deadly illness.
 It's important to protect yourself and your family from mosquito bites and West Nile virus, especially in the summer months using the "Four D's" listed above.
 Learn more about symptoms of WNV, when to seek treatment, and more at Broomfield.org/WestNile.